pierremigeon/pierremigeon/README.md

 - 👋 Hi, I’m @pierremigeon
 - 👀 I’m interested in Genetics, C, python, data, and testing
-- 🌱 I’m currently learning a lot of SQL and methodology of software testing
+- 🌱 I’m currently learning a lot of SQL and software testing.
+I use primarily use Udemy and datacamp for these.
 - 💞️ As far as tech goes, I’m looking for either manual QA internships / jobs or bioinformatics and data positions.
 - 📫 You can reach me at my email, pi3rre.migeon@gmail.com, via twitter, LinkedIn, and even IG (@pierre.migeon) or FB.